ZachiNachshon/anchor/docs/create-anchorfiles.md

 <h3 id="instruction">The <code>instruction.yaml</code> file</h3>

-This file purpose is declaring which actions / workflows are avaiable for a specific domain item and how one should interact with it.
-The `instructions.yaml` file is a list of actions / workflows that gets picked up by *anchor* scan once the domain category CLI command is being selected.
+This file purpose is declaring which actions / workflows are avaiable for a specific command folder item and how one should interact with it.
+The `instructions.yaml` file is a list of actions / workflows that gets picked up by *anchor* CLI scan once a command folder is being selected.

-Use the following format to declare a set of instructions for a specific domain item:
+Use the following format to declare a set of instructions for a command folder item:

 ```yaml
 instructions: